Timescales: what we've been doing

 January 2020 saw preparation in the moat areas surrounding the Town Hall that would enable the vast network of scaffolding that’s required for the work to proceed.
-As of April it’s mostly covering the front of the building across Albert Square and only the roof and clock tower stand above it on that facade.
-Once the scaffold is complete, it will cover the entire building, making it the largest single scaffold project in Europe; we’ve been capturing progress from across Albert Square for a bird’s eye view, using a timelapse camera.
+Now the scaffold is almost complete, and will soon cover the entire building, making it the largest single scaffold project in Europe; we’ve been capturing progress from across Albert Square for a bird’s eye view, using a timelapse camera.

 The inner courtyard of the Town Hall has always been hugely popular as a filming location, because its largely untouched features lend themselves well to Victorian city scenes such as those recreated for Guy Ritchie’s Sherlock Holmes, or the Houses of Parliament in wartime for Darkest Hour.